 - Assessment tool(s) used to determine student level of performance, if applicable. - Standard 71 Perform an examination to formulate a diagnosis and plan of care for patients with health conditions commonly seen in athletic training practice.
-This exam includes the following: - Obtaining a medical history from the patient or other individual - Identifying comorbidities and patients with complex medical conditions - Assessing function (including gait) - Selecting and using tests and measures that assess the following, as relevant to the patient's clinical presentation: - Cardiovascular system (including auscultation) - $\circ$ Endocrine system - $\circ$ Eyes, ears, nose, throat, mouth, and teeth - o Gastrointestinal system - • Genitourinary system - o Integumentary system Mental status - Musculoskeletal system - o Neurological system
+This exam includes the following: - Obtaining a medical history from the patient or other individual - Identifying comorbidities and patients with complex medical conditions - Assessing function (including gait) - Selecting and using tests and measures that assess the following, as relevant to the patient's clinical presentation: - Cardiovascular system (including auscultation) - o Endocrine system - o Eyes, ears, nose, throat, mouth, and teeth - o Gastrointestinal system - Genitourinary system - o Integumentary system - O Mental status

+- o Musculoskeletal system

+- Neurological system

-- $\circ$ Pain level
+- o Pain level

 - Reproductive system

-- • Respiratory system (including auscultation)
+- Respiratory system (including auscultation)

-- $\circ$ Specific functional tasks
+- Specific functional tasks

 - Evaluating all results to determine a plan of care, including referral to the appropriate provider when indicated